Why is a privacy statement needed?

 At ILVO, the decree of the Flemish Government of 23 December 2005 laying down provisions for the supervision of the 2006 budget set up an Own Capital “Eigen Vermogen” fund to which a corporate personality has been granted, abbreviated EV ILVO.

 IVA ILVO and EV ILVO together form Flanders Research Institute for Agriculture, Fisheries and Food (ILVO).

 The central administration of ILVO is located at 9820 Merelbeke, Burgemeester van Gansberghelaan 92/1.

 In this privacy statement we explain to you which personal data ILVO processes, why and for which purposes we use this data, how we protect this data, how long we keep this data and how you can exercise your rights.

 What personal data do we process?

 ILVO receives personal data from staff members, employees, external partners, visitors or other groups involved in the scientific research and the general functioning of ILVO.
 In order to fulfil our legal assignments, it is necessary that ILVO processes the personal data that you make available to us.

 Consequently, ILVO may process the following personal data:

-- Interaction data such as IP address, cookies, surfing and click behaviour
+• Interaction data such as IP address, cookies, surfing and click behavior

 Sometimes ILVO also conducts research based on personal data; ILVO uses the following sources: